Deutscher Sparkassen- und Giroverband: History

 The DSGV was founded in 1924 by the merger of Deutscher Sparkassenverband and Deutscher Zentral-Giroverband, with seat in Berlin.
 It simultaneously absorbed the Deutscher Verband der Kommunalen Banken, a separate organization in Königsberg.

 In 1947, after de facto separation from their Eastern German peers and central organization in East Berlin, the savings banks and regional associations in West Germany formed the Arbeitsgemeinschaft Deutscher Sparkassen- und Giroverbände und Girozentralen (lit. 'work community of German savings banks and giro associations and payment clearing houses') as their new national organization.
 In 1953, it was restructured as the Deutscher Sparkassen- und Giroverband e.V., with head office in Bonn.
 Unlike the prior DSGV in Berlin, it was not a public corporation (Körperschaft des öffentlichen Rechts, abbreviated as ö.K.) but a non-profit association (eingetragener Verein, abbreviated e.V.).

 Following German reunification, the DSGV relocated from Bonn to Berlin in 1999.

-In April 2011, DSGV took control of DekaBank, buying a 50 percent stake from the Landesbanken, public sector banks such as HSH Nordbank, WestLB and SachsenLB that stumbled badly during the financial crisis.
+In April 2011, DSGV took control of DekaBank, buying a 50% stake from the Landesbanken, public sector banks such as HSH Nordbank, WestLB and SachsenLB that stumbled badly during the 2008 financial crisis.
 After years of subsidising the activities of the Landesbank sector, savings banks have been more assertive about ending the Wall Street-style ambitions of some of these regional lenders.